DavidVorick/CodeCommit/src/llm/UserSpecification.md

 This is a module that contains all of the logic for interfacing with LLMs.

+## Reliability

+code-commit is frequently used in circumstances where the Internet may be unstable (such as airplanes, conferences events with more people than Internet infrastructure, remote areas with unstable cell coverage, etc), and therefore the libraries that connect to the LLM APIs must be as robust as possible, so that a query is given every chance to succeed even when the networking is very unstable.
+The goal is to ensure that if a remote API is running inference, code-commit has the greatest possible chance of receiveing the result of that inference, without needing to submit the query again or incur additional inference costs.

 ## LLM Logging

 LLMs create logs using the logging module.